ds199895/DualTHOR/README.md

 8. **ToggleOnOff**: Items can be toggled.
 Such as faucet switches, coffee machine switches.
 9. **UsedUp**: Items can be used up.
 Such as toilet paper can be depleted.
 10.**Spill**: Items can be spilled.
 Such as cup filled with liquid.
-### 3. Success Rate System
+### 3. Contingency Mechanism

-The Success Rate System in DualTHOR provides a realistic action execution model with configurable probabilities of success and failure.
-The system includes:
+The Contingency Mechanism in DualTHOR provides a realistic action execution model with configurable probabilities of success and failure.
+The mechanism includes:

 1. **Configurable Success Rates**: Each action type (pick, place, toggle, etc.) has a base success rate that can be customized in ErrorConfig.json.